 The KPIs for employees depends on – their job role and the department to which they belong.
 Eventually, the growth of an employee depends on both fulfillment of department goals and scores against individual KPIs.
 A KPI-based evaluation framework helps companies reward top performers and also provide meaningful feedback.

 Revenue growth is a KPI that monitors the performance of sales over a period of time.
 It is an important metric to calculate and measure profitability which is the barometer of success of a business.
 It helps to know the negative growth that may require immediate action.
-Also, it is one of the key metric to look for in a candidate’s profile when hiring sales executive.

 The income source metric is a KPI that helps to know the sources of revenue and the performance of each revenue source.
 Companies can use this metric to calculate revenue generated per client or on every product sold to get a clearer picture of the company’s growth trajectory.